nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 1. Inspect the `lab5/aks2-nic-headless.conf` file.

-- Notice that Nginx for Azure is using the Nginx `Resolver` directive configured with 2 Kube-DNS Endpoint IPs.
+- Notice that Nginx for Azure is using the Nginx `Resolver` directive configured with the 2 Kube-DNS Endpoint IPs.
-- The `valid=10s` parameter tells Nginx to re-query every 10 seconds, in case there are changes.
+- The `valid=10s` parameter tells Nginx to re-query every 10 seconds, in case there are changes, like scaling or re-starting.
 - The `ipv6=off` disables IPv6
-- The `status_zone=kube-dns` parameter collects the metrics for Nginx's queries, successes and failures, which can be seen in Azure Monitoring.
+- The `status_zone=kube-dns` parameter collects the metrics for Nginx Resolver's queries, successes and failures, which can be seen in Azure Monitoring.
-- Notice the server `resolve` directive is added to the end, to query `kube-dns Service` for the IP Address of the Nginx Ingress Controller's Pod IP.
+- Notice the server `resolve` directive is added, to query `kube-dns` for the IP Address of the Nginx Ingress Controller's Pod IP.
 - If there are more than 1 Nginx Ingress Controller running, a list IPs will be returned, and N4A will load balance all of them.

 Now that the AKS2 Headless Service has been configured, and you have the Kube-DNS IP addresses, you can configure Nginx for Azure.